March 2010 Spring and birthday celebrations in Moissac

 We needed a walk after our lovely pub lunch - Pat and Terry seemed to have plenty of energy in spite of an early start.
 We had a lovely afternoon, showing them our favourite "Jardin Royal" park in Toulouse, so near to the port.
 Ursula joined us on the walk, after we said our farewells to our friends.
 Ursula and I were clicking away, some stunning photographs we gathered.

-Moissac square (no snow !)
+Moissac square (no snow !) the sun is shinning

 We visited Stephanie in the port (one boat just passing through) Carcassonne.
 We visited the la Cité.
 Pat has so often heard us talking about it and she has received many pos cards from Carcassonne.